Zacks Investment Research Lowers Celyad Oncology (NASDAQ:CYAD) to Hold

-Zacks Investment Research lowered shares of Celyad Oncology (NASDAQ:CYAD) from a buy rating to a hold rating in a report published on Friday morning, Zacks.com reports.
+Celyad Oncology (NASDAQ:CYAD) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Thursday, Zacks.com reports.

 According to Zacks, “Celyad SA is a biopharmaceutical company.
 The Company develops and commercializes cell based regenerative therapies to treat illnesses where cardiac tissue is lost due to chronic or acute injury.
 Celyad SA is based in Mont-Saint-Guibert, Belgium. “

-Separately, HC Wainwright dropped their target price on Celyad Oncology from $17.00 to $15.00 and set a buy rating for the company in a research report on Friday, August 6th.
+Separately, HC Wainwright decreased their price target on Celyad Oncology from $17.00 to $15.00 and set a “buy” rating on the stock in a report on Friday, August 6th.

-An institutional investor recently bought a new position in Celyad Oncology stock.
-OLD Mission Capital LLC acquired a new stake in Celyad Oncology SA (NASDAQ:CYAD) in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund acquired 11,323 shares of the company’s stock, valued at approximately $60,000.
-OLD Mission Capital LLC owned about 0.07% of Celyad Oncology as of its most recent filing with the Securities & Exchange Commission.
-0.72% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in Celyad Oncology stock.
+OLD Mission Capital LLC purchased a new stake in shares of Celyad Oncology SA (NASDAQ:CYAD) during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm purchased 11,323 shares of the company’s stock, valued at approximately $60,000.
+OLD Mission Capital LLC owned 0.07% of Celyad Oncology as of its most recent SEC filing.
+0.72% of the stock is owned by hedge funds and other institutional investors.

 Celyad Oncology Company Profile